iainctduncan/scheme-for-max/README.md

-# Scheme For Max - v0.2 (Jan 2021)
+# Scheme For Max - v0.2 (Jan.
+2021)
-Scheme For Max (s4m) is an open source Max/MSP external to enable scripting and live coding Max/MSP with Scheme / Lisp.
+Scheme For Max (s4m) is an open source Max/MSP external to enable scripting and live coding Max/MSP with Scheme Lisp.
 It is available as a packages for Mac and Windows (32 and 64), and as source.
 It has been developed and tested on Max 8, but may well work on Max 7 too, unknown as yet.

 **2021-04-20**: I've put up an e-book tutorial on writing sequencers, along with sample code and patchers in the Scheme for Max Sequencing toolkit here: https://iainctduncan.github.io/s4m-stk/